 Signs and symptoms of alcohol abuse may include:

-OPIOID (PAINKILLER) ABUSE
+OPIOID (PAINKILLER) ADDICTION

 Opioids have both mental and physiological effects such as constipation, vomiting, nausea, dizziness, drowsiness, confusion, unconsciousness, respiratory depression and slowed breathing, risk of heart attack, coma and death.
 Opioids are primarily used in a pill or tablet form and are taken orally, crushed and snorted or IV injected.